kalmai/rails-deal-notifier/README.md

 \* _this project will **NOT** include promotions for gambling._

 #### Ruby version
-ruby 3.4.1
+ruby 3.4.2

 #### System dependencies
 - git
+- can run locally
+- OR use docker
-- docker-compose: 2.27.0
+  - docker-compose
-- docker 26.1.0
+  - docker

 #### Configuration
 - rails master key stored in `./config/master.key`
+- secrets for deployment live in `./.kamal/secrets`
 - run `docker compose up`

 #### Database creation
-- `psql -U $USER -d deal_notifier_dev` to connect to local DB
+- `rails db:setup`

 #### Database initialization
-- upon booting up the container/local environment it should be seeded by the seed file, should aim to automate team population within leagues in the future...
+- upon booting up the container/local environment it should be seeded by the seed file
-- execute `rake digest_sports_data:wikipedia_ca_us_teams wikipedia_sports_teams.csv` to fill out hockey teams
-- need to add team abbreviations to each team since wikipedia does not. may be able to do this just by calling the appropriate sports api once it's built out

 #### How to run the test suite
 - `bundle exec rspec`